Digital-Physics/evolutionary-ca-webgpu/README.md

+# Evolving Action Sequence Solutions to a Pattern Matching Game in Conway's Game of Life

-This is a partial Python-to-TypeScript-and-WepGPU port of a cellular automaton game that is learnable with evolutionary algorithms.
+This is a Python-to-TypeScript-and-WepGPU port of a cellular automaton game that is learnable with evolutionary algorithms.

-There is a compute shader that evaluates sequences.
+There is a WebGPU compute shader that evaluates action sequences.

-This parrallelization will be compared with regular web workers, which will most likely be the architecture in the final www.nets-vs-automata.net/rl.html verion.
+This parrallelization of the evolutionary process will be compared with regular web workers, which will most likely be the architecture chosen for the final www.nets-vs-automata.net/rl.html website-integrated verion of this project.

-Issues remain; Work in Progress.
+Here's the stand-alone WebGPU website.

+Make sure to have WebGPU options turned on and your in a compatible browser.

+evolutionary-ca-webgpu.onrender.com

 #